EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 * Part 3.
 How to Run TensorFlow Lite Object Detection Models on Android Devices

 ## Frequently Asked Questions and Common Errors

+#### Why does this guide use train.py rather than model_main.py for training?
+This guide uses "train.py" to run training on the TFLite detection model.
+The train.py script is deprecated, but the model_main.py script that replaced it doesn't log training progress by default, and it requires pycocotools to be installed.
+Using model_main.py requires a few extra setup steps, and I want to keep this guide as simple as possible.
+Since there are no major differences between train.py and model_main.py that will affect training ([see TensorFlow Issue #6100](https://github.com/tensorflow/models/issues/6100), I use train.py for this guide.